learn-co-curriculum/dsc-normal-distribution/README.md

 ## Objectives
 You will be able to:

-* Understand the characteristics of a normal Distribution
+* List the unique characteristics of a normal distribution
-* Identify examples in the real world that follow a normal distribution
+* Identify real world instances of things that follow a Gaussian distribution
-* Explain why the normal distribution is so important to data scientists
-* How to generate and visualize normal distributions in Python
+* Use `numpy` to generate a random normal distribution

 ## The Normal Distribution

 The normal distribution is the most important and most widely used distribution in statistics and data science.
 It is also called the "bell curve," due to its bell shape, or the "Gaussian curve" after the German mathematician Karl Friedrich Gauss.

 Recall our NYC weather distribution.
 This is a classic example of a normal distribution.
 The idea is that there is sort of an expectation around what the temperature will be on June 1 (80 degrees Fahrenheit) and that temperatures much lower or much higher are less likely the further they move away from this expected temperature.
-This type of behavior is present in many phenomenons, as you'll see later.
+This type of behavior is present in many phenomena, as you'll see later.

 ![](images/histogram_NYC_weather.png)